Abelhubprog/Promtok/USER_GUIDE.md

 ### 4. Web Page Fetching

-Configure how MAESTRO fetches content from web pages when following search results.
+Configure how PROMTOK fetches content from web pages when following search results.

 -   **Fetch Provider**: Choose your preferred method for fetching web page content.
     -   **Original** (Built-in using newspaper3k and PyMuPDF - Fast, works for most sites)